dkarunakaran/mlops-light-workflow/README.md

 * Build as a container and push to container registry

-This is done in Github actions.
+This is done in Github actions here, but ideally if the container registry provided by gloud provider, then use their build server for containerization and pushing to registry.
 The config stored stored in .github/workflows/publish_build_containerize.yaml

 * Continous Deployment (CD)